 Health status and quality of life of indigenous elderly population of Bangladesh

-Farah Naz Rahman, University of Southampton, Bangladesh
+Farah Naz Rahman, University of Southampton, United Kingdom

 Bangladesh currently has 1.5 million indigenous people which constitutes 1.8% of the country’s total population.
 Yet, they are one of the most deprived communities of Bangladesh in all sectors.
 With overall increasing life expectancy, the number of indigenous older people are rising too.
 This study was conducted to explore the health status and quality of life of indigenous elderly of Bangladesh.